 Over the years, we’ve continued to expand these services to new high schools.
-In the fall of 2016, Literary Arts Program Coordinator Mel Wells partnered with educators and librarians at Roosevelt, Madison, Franklin, and Benson High Schools to provide mentoring for 197 students.
-This was only possible through the volunteer efforts of 79 mentors.
+In 2018-19 we partnered with educators and librarians at Roosevelt, Madison, Franklin, and Benson High Schools to provide mentoring for 226 students.
 (Click here for full details.)

 The time commitment for mentors is small, and the rewards are resounding.
 Click here to review answers to frequently asked questions.

 We will soon be scheduling mentoring sessions with high schools for the 2019-2020 school year.

 Interested in joining us as a mentor?
 Contact Youth Programs Coordinator Olivia Jones-Hall at email@example.com or 503-227-2583 x105.

 She helped me edit my essay not just grammatically but also offered me insight on how to expand and strengthen it.
 She highlighted what I did well, as well as constructively criticized what I need to work on.”